Questfall/docs/assets/gold.md

 Gold can be burned for Silver.
 The base rate is `10 Silver` per `1 Gold`, and the [Trading Conversion](../quest-mining/completion/rpg-attributes/trading.md#conversion) trait can improve the rate.

+Author Space weekly and seasonal rewards use a distinct system settlement path: allocated Gold is converted automatically at exactly `1 Gold = 10 Silver` and credited to the Space treasury.
+Trading Conversion does not modify this rate, and no claimable Space Gold balance is created.

 ## Marketplace Role

 Gold is the live marketplace currency for RPG item trading.
 Active traders care about: